toerless/multicast-rbs/draft-eckert-bier-rbs.md

 B100..B200 or B6 to address all B201...B300.
 These
 unnecessary duplicate packets across B4, B5 or B6 are
-because of the addressing principle in BIER and are not necessary in CGM2, as long as the total length of an RBS address does not require it.
+because of the addressing principle in BIER and are not necessary in RBS, as long as the total length of an RBS address does not require it.

-## Statistical Analysis of performance gain with CGM2 {#analysis}
+## Statistical Analysis of performance gain {#analysis}

-TBD: Comparison of number of packets/header sizes required in large real-world operator topology between BIER/BIER-TE and CGM2.
+TBD: Comparison of number of packets/header sizes required in large real-world operator topology between BIER/BIER-TE and RBS.
 Analysis: Gain in dense topology

 Topology description: